yosepkim/terraform-linode-locust/README.md

 ```

 ### What is Linode?
-[Linode](https://linode.com) is one of the best, affordable, and flexible cloud provider, powered by Akamai Connected Cloud.
+[Linode](https://linode.com) is one of the best, affordable, and flexible cloud providers, powered by Akamai Connected Cloud.
 It currently has 20+ core data centers across the globe.
 The Terraform script in this repository will deploy a Locust leader instance and however many worker instances per different regions (i.e. data centers).
 Thus, when test runs, requests would be generated from multiple regions simultaneously.

 ### Getting Started
 Once `terraform` is installed on your local machine, you can pull the repository.